 Regarded as one of the foremost masters of figure drawing in America, Daniel Maidman has spent several decades grappling with the challenges and opportunities of drawing from life.
-Read his advice for drawing on toned paper in the following guest blog post, and learn from him in person at the upcoming Figurative Art Convention & Expo, November 10–13, in Williamsburg, Virginia.
+Maidman has been on the faculty for the annual Figurative Art Convention & Expo.
+(Join us for the next amazing event > Realism Live: A Global Virtual Art Conference.)

 5 Tips for Drawing on Toned Paper